 Final Cut Pro X: Skew a clip’s perspective

 You can use the Distort effect to skew or otherwise distort the image.
-The Distort effect is similar to the Transform effect, except that you can drag each of the corners independently of the others, allowing you to create a skewed look or add a 3D perspective to the image.
+The Distort effect allows you to create a skewed look or add a 3D perspective to the image by dragging each corner and edge of the video frame independently of the others.

-Note: The Distort effect alters the shape of the video but does not actually move the video.
-To move the video to a different position, use the Transform effect.
+Note: The Distort effect can change and animate the shape of the video, but it does not affect the position.
+To animate the video so that it moves to a different position, use the Transform effect.

 Select a clip in the timeline.